 Todd has worked in the financial services industry for over 27 years, starting in 1993 in Accounting at Ernst and Young’s Business Advisory Division in Dunedin.
 He has a interest in retirement and succession planning, as well as working with clients with Australian superannuation funds.

-Following the completion of his Chartered Accounting qualification, Todd moved to Australia, where he worked in the Funds Management industry before returning to NZ in 2008.He is a member of the Institute of Chartered Accountants and his qualifications include a BCom, Diploma of Financial Planning, and he is an Authorised Financial Adviser.
+Following the completion of his Chartered Accounting qualification, Todd moved to Australia, where he worked in the Funds Management industry before returning to NZ in 2008.He is a member of the Institute of Chartered Accountants and his qualifications include a BCom and Diploma of Financial Planning.

 I have held roles at Ernst and Young, Macquarie Bank, MLC, and Perpetual, where I was head of the Product Development and Management Division, overseeing the Masterfund, Wrap, and Unit Trust products with over $30 billion in funds under management.

 This role gave me experience with many investment options and strategies, as well as the opportunity to work for a variety of institutional clients.
 Through this involvement, I gained first-hand experience in how manager-picking and other active management strategies did not always benefit clients.